eprasky/eprasky.github.io/README.md

 # Evan G. Prasky - Research Website

-Personal research website for Evan G. Prasky, PhD Student in Marine Ecology at the University of Massachusetts Amherst.
+Personal research website for Evan G. Prasky, PhD Student in Environmental Conservation with a focus on fish and fisheries using participatory modeling at the University of Massachusetts Amherst.

 ## About